 As background, market sizing is sometimes like a Sudoku board.
-It’s about logically devising unknown quanities using known ones.
+It’s about logically devising unknown quantities using known ones.
 Along with primary research and insider discussions, things like hardware sales can be extrapolated using known quantities like software sales, as above.

 It’s also about coming at the figures from several angles.
 One of the most validating things in any calculations is to perform different methodologies in isolation (it works even better with multiple double-blind participants) that end up with the same or similar results, as above.